Graduate PLUS Loans

 - be enrolled at least half-time

-Students must also accept all Federal Stafford Loans before they are able to borrow a Grad PLUS Loan.
+Students must also accept all Federal Direct Unsubsidized Loans before they are able to borrow a Grad PLUS Loan.

 Grad PLUS Loans are available without regard to financial need.
-Grad PLUS is guaranteed by the federal government and can be used to borrow the cost of attendance minus other financial aid received.
-As with any type of loan, we suggest only borrowing what you need.
+Grad PLUS is guaranteed by the federal government.

-- Log onto www.studentloans.gov with your Federal Student Aid PIN.
+- Log onto www.studentloans.gov with your FSA ID and Password.

 - Click on one of the following links: Start PLUS Application Process or Request PLUS Loan.